He looked at me with complete seriousness and said, "When I grow up, I want to be a unicorn hunter."

 So my lovely wife knew, but friends mostly didn't and family definitely did not.

 A couple of months ago -- heck, it was back in November -- I went for a physical.
 Just to get things checked out, nothing important demanding attention.
 But then I had to go to another office for blood work and get my blood pressure and such checked out.
-No big deal.
+Again, no big deal.

 When we finally talk she tells me that everything has come back fine, but...